mdditt2000/kubernetes-1-18/cis 1.12/type-loadbalancer/QuickStartGuide.md

-# Kubernetes 1.16 and Container Ingress Controller Quick Start Guide for using type-load balance
+# Kubernetes 1.16 and Container Ingress Controller Quick Start Guide for using type-loadbalance

 This page is created to document K8S 1.16 with integration of CIS and BIGIP using kubernetes type-loadbalance